-Fighting Homicide, Aggravated Battery & Battery with Deadly Weapon Charges in Valparaiso!
+Fighting Homicide, Aggravated Battery & Battery with Deadly Weapon Charges in Carmel & Valparaiso!

-Violent crimes are seen as the most serious criminal offenses in Indiana.
-Since they involve harm, and in some cases, death, the state will work hard to put violent criminals behind bars and off the streets.
+Violent crimes are considered the most serious criminal offenses in Indiana.
+Because they involve harm, and in some cases, death, the state will work hard to put violent criminals behind bars and off the streets.
 If you’re facing a violent crime involving homicide, aggravated battery or battery with a deadly weapon, you must act quickly and retain seasoned representation.

-Further, I want to build a personal relationship with you because to me, you’re more than just a client.
-You can look at me as your friend who will guide you through the criminal court process and aggressively defend your rights.
-Feel free to contact me 24/7 to help you gain the peace of mind you deserve.
-I offer free, same-day consultations.
+Further, we want to build a personal relationship with you because, to us, you’re more than just a client.
+You can look at us as your friends who will guide you through the criminal court process and aggressively defend your rights.

 Homicide is the killing of one human being by another human being.